hreyesm/google-forms-automation/README.md

 }
 ```

-For forms to submit successfully, JSON files must be formatted according to the guidelines below.
+For the forms to be submitted correctly, JSON files must be formatted according to the guidelines below.

 #### URL